 It’s convenient for our purposes to slide into the text of 1 Corinthians at a point slightly earlier in the letter, when Paul is discussing meat sacrificed to idols.
 There are a few critical points to make leading up to ch.
 11. First, we must note that Paul, being Paul, writes as a missionary.
 While some treatments of the text ignore this simple contextual fact, it is pivotal both as a historical observation that illuminates what he writes and as an additional component of a missional reading.
 On one hand, Paul reasons theologically through a worldview that is rooted in the story of God’s mission.
 On the other hand, he is always engaged in the missiological activity we have come to call contextualization.

 We do not need to minimize the concerns internal to the Corinthian church, which might be summed up by the key word conscience.
 We do, however, need to realize that Paul cannot deal with those concerns except as a part of a bigger missional picture.
 There is no such thing as internal or pastoral issues apart from mission.
 This is actually especially clear in 1 Cor 8–10 despite the tendency to read right over it.
-Notice how conscience in 8:7–13 and 10:23–11:1 frames the discussion, but by the latter passage Paul has shifted from considering the consciences of those “accustomed to idols until now”1 (i.e., converts; 8:7) to the conscience of the unbeliever who hosts the Christian.
+Notice how conscience in 8:7–13 and 10:23–11:1 frames the discussion, but by the latter passage Paul has shifted from considering the consciences of those “accustomed to idols until now”[1.
+Scripture quotations are from the NRSV.] (i.e., converts; 8:7) to the conscience of the unbeliever who hosts the Christian.

 Of course, Paul’s claim to have “become all things to all people” (9:22) has become a prooftext for contextualization in mission studies.
 But using it as a proof text has taken it out of the context of the argument that spans chs.
 8 to 10, so that the missiological implications of ch.
 9 have astonishingly remained separate from the discussion of meat sacrificed to idols.
 Paul does not change the subject in ch.
 9 and then come back to meat sacrificed to idols; the fact that it is a continuous argument ought to tune our ears to the missional tone of Paul’s whole approach to the problems at Corinth.